umar601/Student-portal/README.md

 # Student-portal
-student portal clone.Thid is made using html,css.
+student portal clone.This is made using html,css.